News from the International Affairs Office

 Tuesday 3 November, 2015

 The International Office is inviting applications from highly-skilled International Medical Graduates (IMGs) who wish to undertake training in the UK through the International Surgical Training Programme (ISTP).
-Please refer to our ISTP vacancies page for specialties we currently have vacancies in.

 J&J Medical China visit to RCS